+- 2.5.10.26 SPV notes should be treated as follows: - 1) SPV notes which - a) have mostly the features of fixed-income bonds, - b) are authorised, - c) are issued by an SPV which is an entity, other than an insurer or reinsurer, which assumes risks from insurers or reinsurers and which fully funds its exposure to such risks through the proceeds of a debt issuance or any other financing mechanism where the repayment rights of the providers of such debt or financing are subordinated to the reinsurance obligations of the SPV, and - d) has credit quality step 3 or better.

-- 2.4.10.26 SPV notes should be treated as follows: - SPV notes having mostly the features of fixed-income bonds, authorised, where the SPV is defined below and has credit quality step 3 or better.
-Their risks should be considered in the spread, interest rate and concentration risk shock scenarios according to its credit quality step. - 2) Other SPV notes, including those having significant features of equities (i.e. equity tranche notes). - 2.4.10.27 Their risks should be considered in the equity risk shock scenario.
+The risks of such notes should be considered in the spread, interest rate and concentration risk shock scenarios according to their credit quality step.

+2) Other SPV notes, including those having significant features of equities (i.e. equity tranche notes).

+The risks of such notes should be considered in the equity risk shock scenario.
 For this purpose the SPV notes should be considered as non-traded equities, unless they are traded actively in a financial market.

-2.5.
+2.6.
 Counterparty default Risk

-- 2.5.1.1 Counterparty default risk is caused by the unexpected default, or deterioration in the credit standing, of an insurer's or reinsurer's counterparties and debtors. - 2.5.1.2 The counterparty default risk shock scenario should reflect possible losses due to unexpected defaults of counterparties and debtors of insurers over the forthcoming twelve months.
-The scope of the counterparty default risk shock scenario includes risk-mitigating contracts, such as reinsurance arrangements, securitisations and derivatives; loans from group companies, receivables from intermediaries; as well as any other credit exposures which are not covered in the spread risk capital requirement calculation. - 2.5.1.3 Where liabilities for employee benefits are recognised, these should be taken into account in the calculation of the capital requirements for counterparty default risk and for the shock scenarios used in the calculation of market risk.
-For this purpose, insurers should take into account the nature of the benefits and, where relevant, the nature of all contractual arrangements with an institution for occupational retirement provision or another insurer or reinsurer for the provision of these benefits. - 2.5.1.4 If the management of the assets covering the liabilities for employee benefits has been outsourced, an insurer acting as a sponsor should take them into account in the calculation of the capital requirements for the counterparty default risk and for the shock scenarios used in the calculation of market risk, provided it is liable for any loss in value of these assets.
+- 2.6.1.1 Counterparty default risk is caused by the unexpected default, or deterioration in the credit standing, of an insurer's or reinsurer's counterparties and debtors. - 2.6.1.2 The counterparty default risk shock scenario should reflect possible losses due to unexpected defaults of counterparties and debtors of insurers over the forthcoming twelve months.
+The scope of the counterparty default risk shock scenario includes risk-mitigating contracts, such as reinsurance arrangements, securitisations and derivatives; receivables from intermediaries; as well as any other credit exposures which are not covered in the spread risk capital requirement calculation. - 2.6.1.3 Where liabilities for employee benefits are recognised, these should be taken into account in the calculation of the capital requirements for counterparty default risk and for the shock scenarios used in the calculation of market risk.
+For this purpose, insurers should take into account the nature of the benefits and, where relevant, the nature of all contractual arrangements with an institution for occupational retirement provision or another insurer or reinsurer for the provision of these benefits. - 2.6.1.4 If the management of the assets covering the liabilities for employee benefits has been outsourced, an insurer acting as a sponsor should take them into account in the calculation of the capital requirements for the counterparty default risk and for the shock scenarios used in the calculation of market risk, provided it is liable for any loss in value of these assets.